dgtlmoon/changedetection.io/README.md

 - Configurable [proxy per watch](https://github.com/dgtlmoon/changedetection.io/wiki/Proxy-configuration)
 - Send a screenshot with the notification when a change is detected in the web page

-We [recommend and use Bright Data](https://brightdata.grsm.io/n0r16zf7eivq) global proxy services, Bright Data will match any first deposit up to $100 using our signup link.
+We [recommend and use Bright Data](https://brightdata.grsm.io/n0r16zf7eivq) global proxy services, Bright Data will match any first deposit up to $150 using our signup link.

-[Oxylabs](https://oxylabs.go2cloud.org/SH2d) is also an excellent proxy provider and well worth using, they offer Residental, ISP, Rotating and many other proxy types to suit your project.

 Please :star: star :star: this project and help it grow! https://github.com/dgtlmoon/changedetection.io/